 Staff Support for the Committee (IACC Coordinator)

-This will be provided through the Office of Research and Faculty Development (ORFD).
+This will be provided through the Office of the Dean of Research, ORFD.

 - A quorum at a meeting is a majority of the members and should include veterinary and community representation;

-- Committee minutes and reports must be promptly produced and appropriately distributed; minutes of the IACC meetings will be forwarded to the VPRGS, the senior administrator at Trinity Western University responsible for animal care and use;
+- Committee minutes and reports must be promptly produced and appropriately distributed; minutes of the IACC meetings will be forwarded to the Dean of Research, the senior administrator at Trinity Western University responsible for animal care and use;

 - Other committee documentation such as exchanges between the committee and animal users must be complete and filed in a timely manner;